 If you were to hop into my brain at any given moment a year ago – especially right before bed! – when I was about to become a mom, you would have been bombarded by a swirling sea of ideas.
 I had craft projects I wanted to try with my future child.
 There were writing prompt journals I wanted to make for Gadanke, posts I wanted to share with you here, sewing projects I wanted to try, and ways I wanted to expand this intensely inspiring page at Gadanke.

-That’s what being a creative is all about, right?
+That’s what being creative is all about, right?
 You become this idea person, and the brilliant possibilities just don’t stop.
 (Pinterest really doesn’t help!)

 Then I became a mom.

 Boom!
-Everything changes, doesn’t it?!
+Everything changes, don’t it?!

 When Niklas was first born, I’d set a goal for the day.
 One day, my only objective was to trim his nails.
 The next day, I was going to give him his first bath.
 Someone without a child would laugh.
 Really?
 Your only goal was to trim your kid’s nails?
-Yes, yes it was.
+Yes, yes, it was.